suus-stack/PCA/README.md

 * weighted_x (int) = Indicates the weight of the Boid rule of which the influence is changed

 HOW TO RUN:
-Command to simulate the default model with these values:
+Command in to simulate the default model with these values:
 Experiment(herring_nr = 100, predator_nr = 3, rock_nr = 30, simulation_duration = 20,
       extra_rocks = False, start_school = True, perception_change_predator = False,
       perception_change_herring = False, alignment_distance = 32, cohesion_distance = 32,